HausDAO/daohaus-website/docs/devs/react-use-effect.md

 }, [incomingValue]);
 ```

-- lazy-initialization is a great pattern for initializing state once without holding up the rendering of the component
+- lazy-initialization is a great pattern for initializing state once without holding up rendering of the component

 ```js
 //  this waits for the component to render, computes, then sets state